dgsuarez/dgsuarez.github.io/_posts/2014-01-22-the-sliding-tiles-puzzle.md

 all the possible states the puzzle can be in and selecting a route from the initial state of the puzzle to the solution state.

 Let's get to it then.
-As an example we'll be using the puzzle we can find in [Still Life](http://en.wikipedia.org/wiki/Still_Life_%28video_game%29).
+As an example we'll be using a puzzle we can find in [Still Life](http://en.wikipedia.org/wiki/Still_Life_%28video_game%29).
 The puzzle starts looking like [this](http://www.adventurelantern.com/Walkthroughs/stillLife/18.jpg) and we